 A communication breakdown occurs when information is not conveyed or received as intended.
-Whether it's due to unclear instructions, overlooked messages, or misinterpretations, recognising and addressing these breakdowns is crucial for maintaining a smooth workflow.
+Whether due to unclear instructions, overlooked messages or misinterpretations, these breakdowns disrupt workflow and erode trust across teams.

 Signs of Communication Breakdown